 BAM/PFA selects Diller Scofidio + Renfro as design firm for new building

 Diller Scofidio + Renfro is an international design firm that spans architecture, the visual arts, and the performing arts.
+The studio established its identity through experimental large-scale installations, curatorial and performance projects, and works in media and print.
 Based in New York, DS+R is led by three partners—Elizabeth Diller, Ricardo Scofidio, and Charles Renfro—who work collaboratively with a team of one hundred designers, artists, and architects on the design of each project.

 In 1999, the MacArthur Foundation presented Ms. Diller and Mr. Scofidio with the ‘genius’ award, the first given in architecture, for their commitment to integrating architecture with issues of contemporary culture.
-They were recently made fellows of the Royal Institute of British Architects and were inducted into the American Academy of Arts and Science.
+They are fellows of the Royal Institute of British Architects and have been inducted into the American Academy of Arts and Science.
 Other prestigious awards and honors received by DS+R include: the National Design Award from the Smithsonian, the Brunner Prize from the American Academy of the Arts and Letters, an Obie for an off-Broadway theater production, the AIA President’s Award, and the AIA Medal of Honor.
 In 2003, the Whitney Museum of American Art held a retrospective of the studio’s work, recognizing the firm’s unorthodox practice.

-BAM/PFA's new building will be located at Oxford Street, between Center and Addison Streets in downtown Berkeley.
-The new facility will anchor Berkeley’s Arts District, where BAM/PFA will count as its neighbors the Berkeley Repertory Theater, Aurora Theater, Freight and Salvage Coffeehouse, the Bancroft Library’s Magnes Collection of Jewish Art and Life, and the David Brower Center.
+BAM/PFA's new building is located at Oxford Street, between Center and Addison Streets in downtown Berkeley.
+The new facility anchors Berkeley’s Arts District, where BAM/PFA counts as its neighbors the Berkeley Repertory Theater, Aurora Theater, Freight and Salvage Coffeehouse, the Bancroft Library’s Magnes Collection of Jewish Art and Life, and the David Brower Center.

 Just a block from the Downtown Berkeley BART station and across from the west entrance to the UC Berkeley campus, the new building is a linchpin between the University and the community.
 The Center and Oxford Street intersection, traversed by more than 10,000 people each day, is one of the most active pedestrian corridors in Berkeley.